-The HMSO seeks to expand its support to graduate students and has a special interest in funding projects relating to coding and computer programming.
-The HMSO seeks to fund projects focusing on the impact of the transitioning economy on youth from the southside of Chicago and on their evolving pathways to employment.
-Other proposal topics fostering the skills, dispositions, and experiences essential to prepare heterogeneous students for successful pathways into the STEM labor market will also be welcomed.
-All proposals must fulfill the stated purposes of the supporting organization and answer the question, "How is the proposed project relevant to HMSO goals?"
+The HMSO seeks to expand its support to graduate students and has a special interest in funding projects relating to coding and computer skills.
+Other proposal topics fostering the skills, dispositions, and experiences essential to prepare heterogeneous students for successful pathways into the modern labor market will also be welcomed.
+The HMSO is interested in projects focusing on the impact of the transitioning economy on youth from the southside of Chicago and on their evolving pathways to employment.